lczx/watcher/README.md

 ### Contributing

 Despite this project's initial purpose, I am *very* interested to new ideas: need a more generic screenshot/video capture utility or something more suited for your needs?
 Fill in [an issue](https://github.com/lczx/watcher/issues/new) so we can arrange something; the same holds true if you find a bug, [report it](https://github.com/lczx/watcher/issues/new)!

-If you like coding and are willing to help,
-[pull requests](https://github.com/lczx/watcher/pulls) are always welcome.
+If you like coding and want to develop a new operation mode for you to use, [pull requests](https://github.com/lczx/watcher/pulls) are always welcome.

 ### License